Umplify/umplify/README.md

 **We like to write it as digital://silo**

 Digital Silo executes stateless tasks, aka Grains, in an asynchronous scalable serverless environment.
 It accelerates the steps of making an application serverless-ready by helping developers concentrate on business logic only.
-Please feel free to take a look at Digital Silo's website at: https://digitalsilo.io.
+Please feel free to take a look at [Digital Silo's website](https://digitalsilo.io).

 # A cool Xunit library!